 Courses I Teach:

 The courses I teach highlight the need for liberal arts trained citizens to contend for some of the largest social issues of our time – equitable food and engaged education.
-For instance, Food Systems & Sustainable Ag grounds systemic issues in the food system in the agriculture that supports our livelihoods.
-It covers knowledge and theory of sustainable practices in the classroom and technical skills in agroecology on the farm.
-Environmental Education: prepares the students to see cross-disciplinary, thorough and rigorous learning opportunities in an outdoor setting and create curriculum that supports the learning opportunity whilst keeping and often building intrinsic student engagement.
+Food Systems & Sustainable Ag grounds systemic issues in the food system in the agriculture that supports our livelihoods.
+It covers knowledge and theory of sustainable practices in the classroom and technical skills in agroecology on our campus’ working farm and in service to our community farm partners.
+Environmental Education prepares the students to see opporutnities in their teach for interdisciplinarity thorough rigorous learning opportunities in an outdoor setting and create curriculum that supports the learning opportunities as a leverage point for integrating more active, out of dorrs learnign in the public schools whilst keeping and often building intrinsic student engagement.
+The independent work I do with students and our Leahy Institute for the Environment team members focuses on building leadership skills along side building the skills, knowled, and experience necessary to work in the environmental sector.
+This work often has studnets leading significant research for the advancement of our college infrastructure and culture as a lighthouse of sustainable operations and engaged education.

 Research